amberrignell/FAC-week2-APIproject/README.md

-# Cloudy With A Chance Of Plague
+# Rainy With A Chance Of Plague

 This is an app in which a user can enter their postcode and see the current weather conditions and number of confirmed COVID-19 cases in their area.